Total Tooth Replacement for Older Adults

 - Practice good oral hygiene.
 Careful tooth brushing and flossing to reduce dental plaque can help prevent periodontal disease.

-- It is important to see your dentist on a regular basis, even if you have no natural teeth and have dentures.
+- It is important to see your dentist on a regular basis.
 Professional care helps to maintain the overall health of the teeth and mouth, and provides for early detection of pre-cancerous or cancerous lesions.

 - Limit alcohol.
 Drinking a high number of alcoholic beverages is a risk factor for oral and throat cancers.
 Alcohol and tobacco used together are the primary risk factors for these cancers.

 - Make sure that you or your loved one gets dental care prior to having cancer chemotherapy or radiation to the head or neck.
-These therapies can damage or destroy oral tissues and can result in severe irritation of the oral tissues and mouth ulcers, loss of salivary function, rampant tooth decay, and destruction of bone.
+These therapies can damage or destroy oral tissues.
+Resulting in severe irritation of the oral tissues and mouth ulcers, loss of salivary function, rampant tooth decay, and destruction of bone.

 - Caregivers should reinforce the daily oral hygiene routines of elders who are unable to perform these activities independently.